 Sometime later Felicia finallys loses the Thieves Guild ninjas and regroups with her crew.
 They all celebrate a successful heist with drinks.
 Felicia thinks that Bruno and Boris should distance themselves from her after this job with the Thieves Guild after her.
 Bruno and Boris say they are part of her crew now and will work for her until their aren’t lucrative jobs anymore.

 Suddenly the person who says they are the buyer surprises Felicia, Bruno and Boris, who get ready to fight, by making his presence known.
-Walter Hardy (Felicia’s father) appears and says that their job was part one of his master plan.
+The Black Fox appears and says that their job was part one of his master plan.
 He then asks his daughter if she is ready for the next step.
 End of main story.

 The Good: The creative team behind Black Cat #1 delivered the new reader friendly issue that creates intrigue around the world that was crafted.
 Jed Mackay made a clear statement that Black Cat isn’t just another superhero title.
 This is a comic that maximizes Black Cat’s background as a thief, in the process this first issue establishes a tone that matches what Oceans Eleven did best.